xinlin-z/littlemail/README.md

     (b), $ python3 maily.py ..... < content.txt
     (c), $ echo your_content | python3 maily.py ...

+### sub-command: infile

+    $ python3 maily.py infile msg.json

+    All of the parameters needed are in a single json file. msg.json is an example for you.
+Some items in json are optional.
+    So, if you put more than one msg under one account, or you set more than one account, you will get batch mode.
+The SMTP server will hold automatically until the last msg for each account.

 ## Version

+* **2020-08-21 V0.18**
+    - add infile sub-command
+    - refactor and bugfix

 * **2020-07-24 V0.17**
     - add --tlayer option in inline sub-command to support customized port